clarkgrubb/data-tools/README.md

 <a name="plaintext"/>
 # PLAIN TEXT

 *Plain text* is a sequence of bytes which use an encoding to represent printable characters.
-Control characters for representing line endings and possibly tabs are also allowed.
+Control characters for representing line endings are allowed, as are tabs.
 To facilitate display, long lines are discouraged.

 <a name="txt"/>
 # .TXT